stas33/inventory-management-project/README.md

-# This is the setup guide of the inventory management application.
+# This is the deployment guide of the inventory management application.
 # The application supports 4 options:
 * Running the project locally
 * Ansible deployment (through jenkins server)